logikum/md-doc-site/contents/1.0/documentation/contents/metadata.md

 Type: `Boolean` Default value: `true`

 When the value is `false`, the content search skips the given content.

+#### rewrite

+Type: `string` Default value: `''`

+When the rewrite property is defined, the engine makes an inner URL rewrite using the value of the property.
+The value has to be the path of o content file, and the web page will displaz that content.

 ### Side menu properties